Publishing and Editorial

 Kara Watson, Editor and Associate Marketing Director, has been with the imprint since 2005.
 In addition to her marketing role, she is interested in acquiring literary fiction, memoir, narrative nonfiction, and books about food and wine.
 Recent and forthcoming projects include Ingredienti by Marcella and Victor Hazan, The Trouble With Goats and Sheep by Joanna Cannon, and new titles by Tamar Adler, Wendy Mogel, Katy Butler, and Kristin Kimball.
 Additional fiction writers on her list include Eric Puchner, Megan Mayhew Bergman, Annie Liontas, and Kate Manning, and she works closely with Nan Graham on books by Ann Beattie, Carol Edgarian, Abigail Thomas, Ann Packer, and others.
 Kara also oversees key backlist, including the works of F. Scott Fitzgerald, Richard Bach, and Margaret Mitchell.

 Ashley Gilliam, Online Marketing Manager, joined the imprint in 2013.
-Previously Ashley was Scribner's Publishing Manager, before that she was an editorial assistant at Houghton Mifflin Harcourt working on titles such as Best American Science and Nature Writing, Are You My Mother?: A Comic Drama, and Margaret Fuller.
+Previously Ashley was Scribner's Publishing Manager, before that she was an editorial assistant at Houghton Mifflin Harcourt.
 Ashley is a graduate of Roanoke College and Emerson College.
 For Scribner Ashley manages social media campaigns and online content, as well as edits The Best American Poetry, The Collected Works of W.B.
 Yeats, movie tie-in editions, and other titles.
 She is interested in pop culture and literary fiction, especially fiction with unusual elements.

 Julia Lee McGill, Assistant Publishing Manager, is an assistant to Roz Lippel and joined Scribner in 2016, having worked previously at Melanie Jackson Agency.
 She is a graduate of Hendrix College.